jmcnamara/XlsxWriter/CONTRIBUTING.md

 Tests should conform to `PEP8` but can ignore `E501` for long lines to allow the inclusion of Excel XML in tests.

-There is a make target that will verify the source and test files:
+There is a make target that will verify the source and test files using [pytestcodestyle](https://github.com/PyCQA/pycodestyle):

-    make testpep8
+    make test_codestyle

 ### Running tests